Lyme Disease Tests

-If an IgM result is not detectable but the IgG and Western blot tests are positive, then it is likely that the person tested either has a later stage infection or had an infection at some time in the past.
+A negative IgM result but positive results for IgG and Western blot tests means it is likely that you have a later stage infection or had an infection at some time in the past.

-If all tests are negative, then either the person's symptoms are due to another cause or the antibody levels are too low to detect at that time; retesting in 2 to 3 weeks may be needed to confirm or rule out infection.
+Negative results on all tests mean your symptoms are due to another cause or the antibody levels are too low to detect at that time; retesting in 2 to 3 weeks may be needed to confirm or rule out infection.

-If the IgM and western blot are negative but the IgG is positive, then either the person has recovered from Lyme disease or this is due to cross reactive antibodies and the symptoms are due to another cause.
+Negative results on IgM and Western blot but positive IgG results mean that you have recovered from Lyme disease or the results are due to antibodies produced in response to a different condition (cross-reacting) and your symptoms are due to another cause.

 The following table summarizes results that may be seen with Lyme disease antibody tests.

-IgM Antibody IgG Antibody Western Blot Likely Interpretation Positive Positive Positive Likely Lyme disease if consistent with other signs and symptoms Positive Negative Negative Early infection or false-positive IgM test due to cross reactive antibodies Negative Positive Positive Late or previous infection Negative Negative (usually not performed if IgM and IgG are negative) No infection present; symptoms may be due to another cause or antibody levels are too low to detect Negative Positive Negative Patient has recovered from prior infection or false-positive IgG test due to cross reactive antibodies
+IgM Antibody IgG Antibody Western Blot Likely Interpretation Positive Positive Positive Likely Lyme disease if consistent with other signs and symptoms Positive Negative Negative Early infection or false-positive IgM test due to cross reactive antibodies Negative Positive Positive Late or previous infection Negative Negative (usually not performed if IgM and IgG are negative) No infection present; symptoms may be due to another cause or antibody levels are too low to detect Negative Positive Negative Prior infection or false-positive IgG test due to cross-reactive antibodies

 Is there anything else I should know?